rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 Please read `man 5 dnf.conf`, in particular the section of `enabled` under the `REPO` section.
 A line containing `enabled=0` or `enabled=1` will disable or enable a repository.
 This can also be modified using `dnf config-manager --set-enabled` or `--set-disabled`.
 When this is done, it is recommended to run `dnf clean all`.

+## Version Policy

+During a minor release lifecycle as a package receives updates, the previous version will coexist in the repositories to allow a user to downgrade in case of a regression or other use cases (such as security only updates).
+Upon new minor release, all previous updates/versions that are *not* the latest are not carried over.

 ## Base Repositories

 Each major release has a set of repositories that come default with the distribution.
 Below is a list of common repositories for each major release.
 As of October 12, 2021, "Rocky 9" is projected information based on CentOS Stream 9.